-A variety of formerly Al Qaeda-affiliated rebel groups in the southern Philippines have recently declared allegiance to Islamic State.
-Is it a counterfeit caliphate or a real escalation in South East Asia?
+A variety of formerly Al Qaeda-affiliated rebel groups in the southern Philippines recently declared allegiance to Islamic State.
+But everything in this arena is more complex than it appears.
 Context is crucial.

-DON'T GO TO JOLO Sulu Archipelago, southern Philippines
+DON'T GO TO JOLO -Sulu Archipelago, southern Philippines (Sydney Review of Books)

 2014 - NEWSPAPER REPORTAGE

 Plenty of people have plenty to say about drugs from a great distance, and about methamphetamine in particular.
-Matthew Thompson lets those who know crystal meth most intimately speak for themselves.
+Matt Thompson lets those who know crystal meth most intimately speak for themselves.